kibotu/uCrop/README.md

     Copyright 2017, Yalantis

-    Software doesn't collect, store or transfer data to Yalantis or third parties.
-    Emplacement of this Software is carried out locally at device.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at